shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/competition_setup.rst

     svn export https://github.com/shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling.git/trunk/templates/template4/competition.launch.py

-Make sure you change the `package_name` to name of your package whereever required.
+Make sure you change the :guilabel:`package_name` to name of your package whereever required.

 Also,change the spawn location and orientation of your robot such that the robot is spawned on the track.
-These changes can be made in the `spawn_robot_ros2.launch.py` file.
+These changes can be made in the :guilabel:`spawn_robot_ros2.launch.py` file.
 Note the orientation given in the below code snippet is a ideal location for robot spawnining you have to change it.

 .. code-block:: python
     :emphasize-lines: 5,7

     package_description = "windmill"

     # Position and orientation